 V or V. O: Vegan options

 A cafe serving organic food with vegan and vegetarian-friendly meals on their menu.
-They serve drinks using soy milk as an alternative.
-You can get a latte for ¥630.
+At Cafe Slow, you can grab a drink with soy milk.

 Open: 11:30 -17:00